Garmin vs Strava: Leak Shows Connect Targeting Strava

 - Slow, crowded mobile app.
 Multiple tabs compete for attention.
 Settings are buried.
 Features have accumulated without redesign.

 - Degraded segment quality.
 User-created segments overlap and duplicate.
-Leaderboards still include cheats and vehicle-tagged activities despite improvements to Athlete Intelligence.
+Leaderboards still include cheats and vehicle-tagged activities despite improvements.

 - Partially integrated acquisitions.
 Runna and Recover Athletics sit alongside the core Strava experience rather than within it.